The Maharajas’ Express

 Above them, hand-painted signs cover the walls; around them, a scratchy tannoy voice babbles updates from the network.
 Nearby a dog quivers with fleas, then restlessly shifts on the concrete as though expecting a relative to return on the next carriage.

 Everyone is waiting for something, but they are not, in the ordinary sense of the word, waiting for my train.
 The Maharajas‘ Express is the best train in India by some measurements, and the best in the entire world by some others.
 A grand, burgundy monster too big for many of the rural stations, it is owned by the Indian government and has been designed to carry foreigners – and to be seen and photographed by locals.
 For the onlookers on these platforms, the Maharajas‘ seems to say: wait long enough and you too could make it on here.

-I’ve come on board for the Indian Panorama programme, a sort of 2,300km sampler of northern India.
+I’ve come on board for the Indian Panorama programme, a sort of 2,300km sampler of northern India’s most popular historic sites.
 It starts in New Delhi, and over eight days and seven nights introduces its guests to the country’s Hindu, Buddhist, Muslim and British heritages.